What is Financial Planning?

 What if I want help executing my plan?
 How will you assist me?

-While fee-only advisors don’t sell products, they do offer specific recommendations of various products and services.
+While fee-only advisors don’t sell products, they do offer specific recommendations for various products and services.
 We work with you to find a suitable no load custodian such as Vanguard or Fidelity or a low cost broker like Charles Schwab or TD Ameritrade.
 In addition, we work with national low-load insurance brokers to provide you with quotes for insurance products such as life, disability and long-term care.
 We provide you with detailed instructions for plan implementation and while some of our clients are comfortable executing our recommendations others may need some additional guidance.
-If you request help with implementation, assistance is provided and billed at the hourly rate based on the time to complete.
+If you request help with implementation, assistance will be billed at the hourly rate based on the time to complete.
 If access to an estate attorney or tax professional is needed we provide you with referrals to trusted professionals.
 Since we are not compensated by commissions on products, you can be assured that their recommendations are based on what they truly believe is in your best interests.